-One of the most interesting new features of Windows 10 v 1803 is an option to choose GPU for apps to improve the performance of the app, and also save battery in long term.
+One of the most interesting new features of Windows 10 is the option to choose GPU for apps to improve the performance of the app, and also save battery in the long term.
 Many computers have two GPUs installed on their motherboard.
 One which could have been on-board, while the other one can be separately installed.
 If your configuration allows you to use them separately, you should give this feature a try.
-Using thos method, you can increase Graphics performance for specific apps or software.
+Using this method, you can increase Graphics performance for specific apps or software.

 Choose different GPU for different Apps

-The first thing you should do is figure out apps which need better GPU.
+The first thing you should do is to figure out apps that need a better GPU.
 It could be a heavy game or a video/image editing software or anything which needs more processing power.

 The first drop-down offers you to select a Classic app or a UWP Apps.
 If you select the classic app, you will need to manually browse and select the EXE file of that application.
 If you choose UWP app, you will be offered a list of installed apps on your PC.

-Once you have populated the list, select the app which you want to customize the graphics performance, and then select Options.
+Once you have populated the list, select the app in which you want to customize the graphics performance, and then select Options.
 The next window will list down the graphics card according to performance.
 You should Power Saving GPU and High-performance GPU with their name.

 This will also help to reduce the burden on your primary onboard GPU, and doing two tasks, one medium, and one heavy would be easier.